 - 0.54 litre capacity

-The V7 Trigger is really just the V7 Animal but without the wand and a cheaper price.
-This isn’t bad thing, as the V7 Animal is an excellent cordless vacuum cleaner – even though it’s less powerful than the pricier V8 series.
+The V7 Trigger is really just the V7 Animal but without the wand and docking station (along with a cheaper price).
+This isn’t a bad thing, as we found the V7 Animal to be an excellent cordless vacuum cleaner – even though it’s less powerful than the pricier V8 series.

 Like all Dyson vacuums, the V7 Trigger is a bagless model that’s built with two tiers of radial cyclones to capture microscopic dust and other particles.
 The cyclonic design also prevents loss of suction as the vacuum fills up, which is a common problem for cheaper handheld vacs.

 Who should consider buying the V7 Trigger instead of a full-size cordless though?
-In short, the Trigger is a versatile handheld that’s great for quick clean-ups around the home.
-It’s not designed to clean an entire house, but generates plenty of suction power for smaller cleaning tasks.
+In short, we found that the Trigger is a versatile handheld that’s great for quick clean-ups around the home.
+It’s not designed to clean an entire house, but generates plenty of suction power for handling most cleaning tasks.

 Manoeuvrability and Ease of Use

 All Dyson cordless vacuums are built with a trigger system – and the V7 Trigger is no exception.
-This means you need to hold down the trigger when vacuuming, which some people find tiring.
+This means you need to hold down the trigger when vacuuming with the V7, which can become tiring if you want to use up its 30-minute battery life – particularly for people with arthritis.
 The advantage of this system is that the battery lasts longer, as the motor is only running when the vacuum is actually being used.

-As the Trigger is based on the full-size V7 vacuum, it’s bulkier than most handheld vacuums.
-This can make it awkward to use in the tightest locations, although it’s still a great choice for car interiors and stairs.
+As the Trigger is based on the full-size V7 vacuum, we found it to be bulkier than most handheld vacuums.
+This can make it awkward to use in the tightest locations, although it’s still a great choice for car seats and stairs.

 The upside to the larger design is that it has a 0.54 litre dust capacity, which is bigger than many handhelds.
 For comparison, the Gtech Multi Mk2 has a 0.4 litre capacity, while the Shark WV200UK has a tiny 0.25 litre capacity.
-You’ll still need to empty the Trigger regularly though, as it picks up lots of dust in a short time.
+We still had to empty the Trigger regularly though, as it picks up lots of dust in a short time.

 The V7 Trigger includes a washable filter, which you’ll need to keep clean to maintain the vacuum’s suction power.
-There is no HEPA filter included with the vacuum.
+There is no HEPA filter included with the vacuum, which is a shame considering we think many people will be using this vacuum for cleaning pet dander and other allergens.

 While the Trigger’s filter does a decent job of removing allergens, there are better options that filter smaller particles if you suffer from allergies.